Add Cord Keepers!

 How to Measure-

 Take a piece of webbing, rope, or string over your shoulder.
-Bring two ends together at your hip where you want the strap to attach to the radio holster.
-Take a tape measure record the total length in inches and choose your radio strap size according to the standard lengths.
-Be sure to stand straight when measuring for best fit.
+Bring two ends together at your hip where you would like the strap to attach to the radio case.
+Take a tape measure and record the overall length in inches.
+Select the appropriate side from our sizing chart.
+For best results please ensure you are standing straight when taking the measurements.

 - Stitched edges (your color choice)